Getting a job (and Self employment)

 Finding work can feel like a full time job itself sometimes.
 If you’re struggling to find work, or just need some pointers, there are places that can help.

-You can get help from Castlegate to look for and apply for jobs, training placements and courses, online applications, writing a c.v., preparing for interviews etc. Castlegate also have Connexions Advisers to help you look at all your options and help make plans for the future.
-If you are 20+ they may refer you to the National Careers Service, depending on what help you need. (see below).
+You can get help from Young People’s Services at Clarence Street to look for and apply for jobs, training placements and courses, online applications, writing a c.v., preparing for interviews etc. They also have Learning and Work Advisers to help you look at all your options and help make plans for the future.
+They work with young people 16-18 who are not in education, employment or training, and some other groups depending on their circumstances.